Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Learning Architecture

-Therefore, the transmitter has to learn the encoding functions $\phi$ and $\alpha$ and the model parameters $\mb{M}$ and $\mb{w}$ jointly.

-We now define a \emph{training round} as an interval of $T$ steps.
-The dataset available to the transmitter after $n$ rounds is a collection of transitions $\mathcal{D}_n=\{d_1,\ldots,d_{nT}\}$, where each transition $d_t=\langle s_t,a_t,r_t,s_{t+1}\rangle$ is the classical sample used in \gls{rl} training, containing a state-action pair and the subsequent outcomes, represented by the immediate reward and the next state.
-Notably, the states $s_t$ and $s_{t+1}$ are observed directly by the transmitter, while the action and reward are only available to the receiver.
-In general, the receiver transmits a feedback packet at the end of each training round, containing the history of actions $a_{(n-1)T+1:nT}$ and rewards $r_{(n-1)T+1:nT}$.
-At the end of the $n$-th training frame, the optimization problem for the transmitter is

-In the proposed \gls{hr3l} architecture, the learned variables $\phi$, $\alpha$, $\mb{M}$, and $\mb{w}$ are approximated by a \gls{dnn} represented by its parameter vector $\bm{\theta}$.
-At the end of each training frame, the new transitions are added to $\mc{D}_n$, and the transmitter performs a training step over a batch $\mathcal{B}_n$ of data.
-To this end, the transmitter implements the eligibility trace method~\cite{schulman2015high}, using a trajectory of subsequent transitions with horizon $H$ for each batch element.
-This reduces compounding errors and makes the training phase more robust.
+Practically, the learned variables $\phi$, $\alpha$, $\mb{M}$, and $\mb{w}$ are approximated by a \gls{dnn} associated with a parameter vector $\bm{\theta}$.
+Therefore, at the end of the $n$-th round, the goal of the transmitter is to tune $\bm{\theta}$ to solve the following optimization problem:

-A common problem when learning state representations is the collapse of the feature space~\cite{balestriero2024learning}.
+A common problem of the above approach is the collapse of the \gls{sfr} space~\cite{balestriero2024learning}.
 To mitigate this risk, \gls{hr3l} implements two distinct state embedding functions $\phi$ and $\phi^-$.
-This approach is typically used in \gls{ssl} and \gls{dqn}, and has proven to be an effective strategy when the target of the loss function is also learned during the optimization procedure.
-In particular, the function $\phi$, named \emph{update model}, is used to choose new actions, while the function $\phi^-$, named \emph{target model}, is used to predict future Q-values.
-In practice, at the end of each round, the parameters $\bm{\theta}^-$ of the target model are updated using an exponential moving average parametrized by $\rho \in (0,1)$:
+The first, named \emph{update model}, is used to choose new actions, while the second, named \emph{target model}, is used to predict future Q-values.
+This technique, typically used in \gls{dqn}, has proven to be effective when the target of the loss function is also learned during the optimization procedure.